02 Nov Federal Government backs Triballink

-Minister for Indigenous Affairs Nigel Scullion said the cultural centre was a truly invaluable community resource which delivered an important education experience for all Australians who visited.
+Minister for Indigenous Affairs Nigel Scullion said the cultural centre was a truly invaluable community resource that delivered an important educational experience for all Australians who visited.

 “Anyone who visits the centre as I have will get a chance to learn more about the history, customs, artefacts and language of the Jinibara people and this additional investment we’re announcing will give Triballink even more capacity to deliver their programme to greater numbers of school students.